JuliaJenna/PeformedTasks.Programming-in-C/README.md

-Repository includes fulfilled tasks for chapters 7 - 16 of S.Kochan "Programming in C".
+Repository includes fulfilled tasks for chapters 7 - 17 of S.Kochan "Programming in C".
 (Tasks for chapters before 7 were too easy that's why they aren't presented here).

 First task for each chapter is usually to type and run program listings from the chapter.
 I fulfilled that but there is no need in these listings here.
 That's why tasks for each chapter usually start with number 2.
-Names of files includes points to number of the chapter, number of the task and hint to content of the task.
+Names of files include points to number of the chapter, number of the task and hint to content of the task.
 (program_Chapter_number__Task_number__Content).

 Chapters are devoted to: